dotnet/docs/docs/csharp/linq/group-query-results.md

 In addition, the last two queries project their results into a new anonymous type that contains only the student's first and last name.
 For more information, see the [group clause](../language-reference/keywords/group-clause.md).

 > [!NOTE]
-> The examples in this topic use the `Student` class and `students` lists from the sample code in [Query a collection of objects](query-a-collection-of-objects.md).
+> The examples in this topic use the `Student` class and `students` list from the sample code in [Query a collection of objects](query-a-collection-of-objects.md).

 ## Group by single property example